 Setting the Stage

-Ask your campers about their own relationship to photographs:
+Ask participants about their own relationships to photographs:

 - Do they like taking pictures?